 Hygrophorus hypothejus, also known as Late Fall Wax Cap, is a smallish, slimy agaric that has a dull brown cap and distinctive yellowish gills and stem.
-It grows in trooping groups on soil in pine woods from late autumn to winter.
+It grows scattered or in groups on soil under conifers, common under 2-needle pines from late autumn to winter.

 first convex and then flat.
 Dull olive-brown coloured and center is darker and often concave.
 The margins stay rolled in for some time.
 It is covered with a thick, glassy layer of slime, disappearing with age.
 It becomes very sticky in damp weather.